sycobuny/kythera/doc/extensions.md

     kythera: services for TSora IRC networks

     Copyright (c) 2011 Eric Will <rakaur@malkier.net>
-    Rights to this code are documented in LICENSE
+    Rights to this code are documented in doc/license.txt

 Extensions Interface
 ====================